 Mission girls embrace their motto “Come as strangers, leave as sisters.”
 Each freshman is assigned a big sister in the senior class.
 The older students serve as their little sister’s mentor and help them in their high school journey.

 Welcome Day Picnic

 The first week of school is always time for welcoming students back to Mission and for welcoming our new freshman sisters.
 On the first Friday of the school year, the entire school walks to Smith Park and has a potluck picnic.
 ASB hosts various games and there is always an impromptu dance party!

-In addition to Senior Prom, there are 3 dances that occur each year: Sadie Hawkins in October, winter formal in January, and the spring dance.
+In addition to Senior Prom, there are 2 dances that occur each year: Winter formal in January, and the spring dance.